MarkSchofield/PSCMake/README.md

 ## Usage

-The module provides two commands:
+The module provides the following commands:

 1. `Configure-CMakeBuild` - To run CMake configuration for a given preset
 2. `Build-CMakeBuild` - To run a CMake build.
+3. `Write-CMakeBuild` - To output the CMake build as a DOT graph.

 Running `Build-CMakeBuild` by itself would run the first `buildConfiguration`.
 Run either command with `-?` to get more details.